Backlund Transformations for Darboux Integrable Differential Systems: B acklund Transformations and Symmetry Reduction of EDS

 {\bf Proof of part [i] of Theorem A}: Apply Corollary \StRef{IntExt4} to each of the two cases $H \subset G_1$ and $H\subset G_2$ and this immediately produces the commutative diagram \EqRef{Intro21}.

-\begin{Remark} \StTag{NReduction} Let $G$ act freely and regularly on $M$.
-If $K \subset G$ is a closed subgroup, then $K$ acts freely and regularly on $M$.
-If, in addition, $K$ is a normal subgroup of $G$, then the natural action of $G/K$ on $M/K$ is both free and regular.
-If $G$ is a symmetry group of $\CalI$, then $G/K$ is a symmetry group of $\CalI/K$.
-By Corollary \StRef{IntExt4}, where the projection map $\bfp$ in \EqRef{CDfund} is now the quotient map for the action of $G/K$ on $M/K$.
-Finally, if $G$ acts transversally to $\CalI$ then $G/K$ acts transversally to $\CalI/K$. \end{Remark}
+\begin{Remark} \StTag{NReduction} The subgroup $H$ in Lemma \StRef{IntExt4} acts regularly if and only if it a closed subgroup (see \cite{dieudonne:1970}, (16.10.3) on page 58).
+If the action of $G$ in Lemma \StRef{IntExt4} is free and if $H$ is a closed normal subgroup then the natural action of $G/H$ on $M/H$ is both free and regular.
+If $G$ is a symmetry group of $\CalI$, then $G/H$ is a symmetry group of $\CalI/H$.
+By Corollary \StRef{IntExt4}, where the projection map $\bfp$ in \EqRef{CDfund} is now the quotient map for the action of $G/H$ on $M/H$.
+Finally, if $G$ acts transversely to $\CalI$ then $G/K$ acts transversely to $\CalI/H$. \end{Remark}